OddMagnet/Swift-Quickies/README.md

 ## PersonNameComponentsFormatter?
 Exploring the formatter for names that Apple provides

-## Lockscreen?
+## Remakes?
-Simply to practice building UIs based on a reference
+Simply to practice building UIs based on a reference, mostly based on already existing iOS App/Components

-## Tipps?
-Same as Lockscreen

 ## Boxing
 To experiment witht the concept of boxing by building a very simple box, adding back some lost as well as new functionality and mapping